Meteoricer/OpenMP/README.md

 #The problem maybe because of polarize?
 recorded several reaction direction result, there is about 5/1000 difference, but it is not much.
 Should not because of this. still don't know the origin
+I'm doing multiple test to see if it will have the same drifting